brettferdosi/goftam/README.md

 **Enabling Goftam**

 Open System Preferences > Keyboard and click the + button to add input sources.
-Add Goftam Bypass, which is categorized as an English input method, and additional Goftam inputs as desired, which are categorized by their target languages (e.g. Goftam Persian is categorized as a Persian input method).
+Add Goftam inputs, which are categorized by their target languages (e.g. Goftam Persian is categorized as a Persian input method), as desired.
 You can then enable Goftam inputs by selecting them from the input menu bar button.

 <img src="https://github.com/brettferdosi/goftam/raw/doc/menubar.png" width="500px">

-If selecting one of the Goftam input methods does not work immediately after installing it, you may need to log out then back in.
+If selecting a Goftam input method does not work immediately after installing it, you may need to log out then back in.

 **Uninstalling Goftam**